 Peers are often the most effective educators.
 As such, peer education is a valuable tool for increasing student success through social and academic mentoring.

-Peer leaders are undergraduate students who are specially selected and trained to serve as mentors and role models to help first-year students acclimate to college life in FYE courses.
-Peer leaders are paired with a faculty or staff member to serve as an additional resource in FYE instruction.
+Peer Leaders are undergraduate students who are hired and trained to serve as mentors and role models to engage incoming first-year students as they transition to Georgia Southern; help first-year students acclimate to college life; serve as an additional resource for FYE 1220 instructors; and support the Office of First and Second Year Experience.

 - Develop and articulate transferable skills appropriate to personal and professional goals.